Frankie8472/advanced-systems-lab/README.md

 REGISTER_FUNCTION(func_name, "A description about the implementation");
 ```

-CAUTION: Be aware that you cannot name your function the same as another implementation in a different file.
+**CAUTION**: Be aware that you cannot name your function the same as another implementation in a different file.
 The linker is not able to do that right now.

 ### "baseline.cpp" Implementation